 Facebook owns Instagram, so there’s no reason not to use Instagram when you’re already using Facebook.
 It has a large and active user base, and it has a couple of different video services you can use.

 If your business is using Twitter, video is the type of content you want to share the most.
-Twitter itself revealed that video is the type of content that’s shared the most on the social network.
+Twitter reveals that video is the type of content that most share on the social network.
 And you also have the chance to use live video with Periscope.

 Twitter doesn’t offer much in terms of targeting a specific audience.
 And it’s also a social network that’s very fast-paced, so you shouldn’t expect your video to be long-lived.